xtrphy/vk-analog/README.md

-# VKonnekte - VKontakte Close (Fullstack Social Network)
+# VKonnekte - VKontakte Clone (Fullstack Social Network)

 A fullstack VKontakte clone built with modern technologies.
 Users can create posts, like, comment, subscribe to others, and manage their profiles (including avatar and bio).
 Authentication is implemented via GitHub OAuth.